 - Some people mention that shouting hard helps.

-- If under attack, fight back, Tour guide Bolivar recommends to kick it as hard as possible (by own experience).
+- If under attack, fight back, Tour guide Bolivar recommends kicking it as hard as possible (by his own experience).